MuratAyar/CS210_FINAL_PROJECT/README.md

 - Setting the Data Frame
   - Setting the proper data frame and diversifying columns for detailed analysis.

-### Habit Analysis
+### Visualization on Map
-> After the data collection, the intensity of the conversation is observed according to time and date
+> After the data collection in the main.py, necessary location and time data are marked on the map via locator.py
-- Get the intensity of messages
+- Folium library's MarkerCluster function is used.
-- Observe them by the periods of the day
+- Observe them with clustered shapes for easy viewing.
-- Combine this knowledge with the sentiment score of the messages
+- Easy access to the photo itself via popup features of marks.

 ## Findings

-### Sentiment Correlations Findings:
+### Correlations Findings:

 #### Analysis of Weighted Sentiment Over Time to Derive a Correlation Heatmap
 In this analysis, I examine the trends in weighted sentiment over time by grouping the data based on date and time slots.
 The weighted sentiment is calculated and averaged for each group, resulting in a pivot table that provides insights into sentiment patterns during different times of the day.